Fully Booked at Present.

 Our beliefs about ourselves and the world are central to our personal identity.
 We received them at a very young age and they help us make sense of and contain what can be a challenging internal and external world.

-On the other hand, those very beliefs can be one-sided and thus limiting and excluding other possibilities.
+On the other hand, those very beliefs can be one-sided and thus limiting.
 They can also be out of date.
-Beliefs we absorbed long ago can need updating.
 Who we are now has changed over the years but our beliefs can remain the same and keep us locked in a time and pattern that no longer suits us.

-In particular, the beliefs about ourselves are the most emotionally important to us and so we can actively resist changing them.
-As a result, our behaviour stagnates as we try to maintain an old identity and no new possibilities are allowed in our lives.
+In particular, the beliefs about ourselves are the most emotionally important to us and so we can hold onto them more strongly.
+As a result, our behaviour can stagnate as we try to maintain an old identity and no new possibilities are allowed in our lives.